-Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Woodside, in the State of California, on the 28th day of February, 2011.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused Amendment No. 5 to this Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Woodside, in the State of California, on the 27th day of April, 2011.

-By:/s/ Michael T. Moe Michael T. Moe President, Chief Executive Officer and Chairman of the Board of Directors signed by the following persons on behalf of the Registrant, and in the capacities indicated, on the 28th day of February, 2011.
+By:/s/ Michael T. Moe

+Michael T. Moe

+President, Chief Executive Officer and Chairman of the Board of Directors

-Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement on Form N-2 has been
+Pursuant to the requirements of the Securities Act of 1933, as amended, Amendment No. 5 to this Registration Statement on Form N-2 has been signed by the following persons on behalf of the Registrant, and in the capacities indicated, on the 27th day of April, 2011.